 144 x 8 / 2 = 576 CFMs

 For optimal cooling in your room, you need an evaporative cooler that cools air at a rate of 576 CFMs.
-In this case, a portable cooler like the Champion UltraCool CP65 will work for you.
 When deciding among your options, choose a cooler that's slightly larger than your needs to ensure the best performance.

 Browse the recommended CFMs below to see the approximate CFMs you'll need for your square footage.
 For these recommendations, we assume your space has 8-foot ceilings.